 World AIDS Day (observed on campus in partnership with Student Wellness) takes place each year on December 1st.
 It’s an opportunity for people worldwide to unite in the fight against HIV, to show support for people living with HIV, and to commemorate those who have died from an AIDS-related illness.
 Founded in 1988, World AIDS Day was the first ever global health day. (https://www.worldaidsday.org)

-There are movements to celebrate Pansexual Pride on May 24th and December 8th; we celebrate in February since both of those dates fall outside of Carolina's academic calendar.
+Pansexual Visibility Day on May 24th and National Pansexual Pride Day on December 8th are marked to celebrate strides taken by the pansexual and panromantic community to be accepted and understood.
+At Carolina, we celebrate in February since both of those dates fall outside of Carolina's academic calendar.

 We celebrate Nonbinary or "Queer" gender identity in early March.
 International Non-Binary People's Day has been proposed by a number of groups for July 14th because it falls equidistant between International Women’s Day and International Men’s Day, or on March 14th in honor of Kate Bornstein and their pivotal role in bringing awareness to the existence of non-binary identities.